cysouw/diathesis/text/c01_introduction.md

 b.
 Ich fürchte mich vor den Tod.
 :::

 In Chapter [-@sec:preverbs] I will turn to preverbs, i.e. verbal prefixes that in German grammar are known as *Verbpräfixe* and *Verbpartikeln*.
 Grammatically, these are different kinds of prefixes, but from the perspective of diathesis they appear to function rather similar.
-The most widespread diathesis marked by such preverbs is an applicative, like with *be-* in [@Next].
+The most widespread diathesis marked by such preverbs is an applicative, like with *be-* in [@next].
 Because of the bound morphological structure, these diathesis show a strong tendency to grammaticalise into a large variety of different kinds of diatheses.
 A central generalisation of the diatheses discussed in this chapter is that the resulting sentences structures after diathesis are mostly transitive (esp. nominative + accusative).

 :::ex
 a.
 Ich steige auf den Berg.
 b.
 Ich besteige den Berg.
 :::

-Closely related to preverbs are resultative adverbials that induce diathesis, like the applicative with *leer* in [@Next], discussed in Chapter [-@sec:adverbials].
-Also using adverbials, but of a completely different kind, are diatheses with depictive adverbials, like the anticausative with *gut* in [@NNext].
+Closely related to preverbs are resultative adverbials that induce diathesis, like the applicative with *leer* in [@next], discussed in Chapter [-@sec:adverbials].
+Also using adverbials, but of a completely different kind, are diatheses with depictive adverbials, like the anticausative with *gut* in [@nnext].
 Although these two kinds of adverbials occur in rather different kinds of diathesis, both phenomena are combined into the same chapter on adverbially marked diatheses.

 :::ex
 a.
 Ich habe in den Teich gefischt.